-Almost every insured person in a life insurance contract has gone through the underwriting process of an insurance company.
-The purpose of underwriting is to attempt to assess the probability that the insured will die at a normal or premature age, and what the life expectancy of the insured person is given large scale probabilities for people with similar health risks.
-After gathering the facts on the insured persons current health, past health, and family history, the insurance company will assign a health rating to the individual.
+The purpose of underwriting is to attempt to assess the probability that the insured will die prematurely and what the life expectancy of the insured person is given large-scale probabilities for people with similar health risks.
+After gathering the facts on the insured person’s current health, past health, and family history, the insurance company will assign a health rating to the individual.
+All people within a health rating are priced at the same level according to their age.

-If you are not in the very top health rating, fear not.
+If you are not assigned the best health rating don’t stress too much.
 Even relatively healthy people are usually a step or two below the highest rating, as this is reserved for the very healthiest amongst us.
-Sometimes even the healthiest people will not be given a top rating if their family history contains health problems, or early death of parents.
+Sometimes even the healthiest people will not be given a top rating if their family history contains health problems or early death of parents.
 Insurance premiums are priced to be affordable to the most common risk ratings.
-Anyone assigned the highest risk rating will essential receive a bonus in savings for the owner of the life insurance policy.
+Only the lowest ratings are priced at a level that some may deem unaffordable or not worth the insurance.

 Risk Classes All Have Own Expected Outcome Based On Mortality (Morbidity) Table

 The point of grouping clients into risk classes is to assess the life expectancy of the group average based on statistics compiled into what is known as a mortality or morbidity table.
 By grouping clients of the same risk together, a more accurate picture of the life expectancy of each class can be calculated.
-This helps clients in better health save money because they are not subsidizing clients in lower risk classes.
+People should be happy that the life insurance company does this overall.
+This helps clients in better health save money because they are not subsidizing clients in the lowest risk classes.

 Risk Class Terminology

-- Standard– A standard risk rating is the lowest of the common ratings (non tobacco).
-This rating is generally reserved for people who are significantly overweight, have very high blood pressure, or very high cholesterol.
+- Standard– A standard risk rating is the lowest of the common ratings (non-tobacco).
+This rating is generally reserved for people who are significantly overweight, have very high blood pressure, or have very high cholesterol.

 Tobacco Smoker Ratings

 - Standard Smoker– This is for a smoker who also has other risk factors that are not well controlled by medication.
-An overweight smoker would qualify for this class most likely.
+An overweight smoker would qualify for this class most likely and this is a very expensive rating.

 These are special ratings assigned to people who have a significant risk factor.
 Not all companies are willing to insure people who qualify for substandard ratings, and comparison shopping is of the utmost importance for people in this health class because costs will be significant and vary widely between life insurance companies.
 Common conditions that would give a client a substandard rating include a history of heart attack or stroke, diabetes, heart valve issues, being HIV positive, or a history of some highly treatable cancers.
 Some insurance companies may accept the risk of insuring a substandard client, while others may be unwilling to insure the same person at any price of insurance.
 Please fill in our quote comparison form if you think you may qualify for a substandard life insurance policy, and we will help you find the best insurance coverage to meet your needs.